pastagang/pastagang/paper/readme.md

 Watching my changes go live on the website gave me a lot of confidence and created a desire to improve and learn new things.

 Nudel's low barrier to entry and Jam-like approach allows everyone to be a "maintainer" immediately, encouraging contribution without the fear of failure.
-Breaking something isn’t catastrophic but rather a part of the process, with backups in place to mitigate issues.
+Breaking something isn’t catastrophic, but rather a part of the process, with backups in place to mitigate issues.
 This freedom creates space for direct learning from more experienced contributors, while being part of a diverse, supportive community that shares the same goals.
 With an easy-to-understand codebase, starting a new contribution is seamless.
 It's this mix of collaboration, creativity, and trust that makes contributing deeply rewarding.